vishwagit-oss/ccgc5501-bigiamchallenge-writeup/challenge8.md

 Copy
 Edit
 │ SSM            │ ca-central-1 │ /cloudfoxable/flag/its-a-secret       │                                  │
-CloudFox also writes output files:

-Secrets List:
-C:\Users\vishw\.cloudfox\cloudfox-output\aws\ctf-starting-user-585008067178\table/secrets.txt

-Loot File:
-C:\Users\vishw\.cloudfox\cloudfox-output\aws\ctf-starting-user-585008067178\loot\pull-secrets-commands.txt

-To view the loot file:

-powershell
-Copy
-Edit
-cat "C:\Users\vishw\.cloudfox\cloudfox-output\aws\ctf-starting-user-585008067178\loot\pull-secrets-commands.txt"
-Step 3: Retrieve the Flag
+Step 3: Retrieve the Secret
-Use the loot file’s command to retrieve the secret:
+Use AWS CLI to fetch the flag:

 powershell
 Copy